1125+

 The map to the right shows the ferry service from the city going to the most western parish as well as the closer parishes.

-Eastern Spanish Point off the North Shore, less than two miles from the city of Hamilton, with free admission, open until sunset.
-Bus route # 4 (Hamilton to Spanish Point) has a stop just outside the main gate to Admiralty House Park, a 3 zone ride from the city.
-Pretty, well worth seeing but beware of possible users of illegal narcotics - Bermuda has a serious problem here - known to frequenting this area.
+Spanish Point off the North Shore, less than two miles from Hamilton, free admission, open until sunset.
+Bus route # 4 (Hamilton to Spanish Point) has a stop just outside the main gate to Admiralty House Park, a 3 zone ride.
+Pretty, well worth seeing.
 Access it via the green painted gate.
-Just before the main building is a path to the sea.
-The scenic beach site is Clarence Cove, all that remains of the extensive property once known as Clarence House.
-It was named after the Duke of Clarence (William Henry, born August 21, 1765, died June 20, 1837) later, King William IV of Great Britain.
+There is a path to the sea.
+The scenic beach is Clarence Cove, all that remains of the extensive property once known as Clarence House, named after the Duke of Clarence (William Henry, born August 21, 1765, died June 20, 1837) later, King William IV of Great Britain.
 He was the 3rd son of King George III and younger brother of and successor to King George IV.
 During his youth, he served in the Royal Navy and was known as the Sailor King.
-He had two legitimate children, Princess Charlotte and Princess Elizabeth, both of whom died as infants. |
+He had two legitimate children, Princess Charlotte and Princess Elizabeth, both of whom died as infants.
+He also had 10 illegitimate children by his former mistress, the actress Dora Jordan.
+They included George FitzClarence, 1st Earl of Munster.
+A portrait of Mrs. Jordan by Sir Thomas Lawrence is at Buckingham Palace.
+He was succeeded by his niece Queen Victoria.
+Flora is lush, ocean views are magnificent and swimming from Clarence Cove beaches is glorious.
+(Facilities include a historic area, nature trail, park, and hiking trails (but no toilet).

 Photographs by author Keith A. Forbes

+1812.
+HMS Spartan cruised Bermuda and American waters to engage enemy privateers of the USA.
+She acquitted herself nobly, but ten crew were killed, with 22 wounded including her captain.
+She was a Fifth Rate, with 100 guns, with 30-50 guns.
+She had a speed of 15 knots and a crew of about 300.
+In July 1812, after Francillon was put ashore to die, she captured five American privateers.
+She took part in the attack on Washington, DC when British naval forces under Rear Admiral Sir George Cockburn - later, a Governor of Bermuda - sailed from Britain to Bermuda and on August 24, 1812 destroyed the Capitol including the Senate and House of Representatives, the White House and other prominent buildings.
 She went back to Britain in 1813 but was back in active service in the Mediterranean in 1814.
 She was known to be in Madeira, then Dominica (the island in the Leewards), Vera Cruz, Jamaica, Barbados and Halifax.
 She returned to England in July 1820.
 She made one more visit to the USA and brought spice back from New York before being paid off in 1821.
 She was broken up at Plymouth in 1822.

-In 1814, the Royal Navy assembled a vast fleet here which had earlier sailed from England.
+1814.
+The Royal Navy assembled a vast fleet here which had earlier sailed from England.
 The fleet sailed from here to attack and burn Washington, DC in retribution for the burning by the USA of Yorktown (now Toronto) in Canada.

 Admiralty House - no longer extant - was once the residence and office of Admirals of the Royal Navy who were headquartered in Bermuda for the Americas and West Indies fleets.

-| World headquarters.
-Pitt's Bay Road, Pembroke.
-P. O. Box HM 720, Hamilton HM CX.
-Phone 298-1060.
-Fax 296-2468.
-World's largest rum maker.
-Founded in Cuba in 1862 by Don Facundo Bacardi y Maso.
-It prospered for years with its secret rum recipe.
-After the Spanish-American War of 1898, Bacardi gave the world the Cuba Libre and the Daiquiri.
-But Fidel Castro took control in 1959 and nationalized the plant and assets without compensation.
-The founder's descendents exiled themselves and began afresh.
-The Bermuda building was designed by Mies van der Rohe.
 Major businesses are Bacardi International Limited and Bacardi Capital Limited.
 Between them, they oversee the worldwide (outside USA) marketing of much of the group's international financial affairs and bulk transportation.
 They also market Martini and Rossi vermouth; Asti sparkling wine - which they bought in 1993; Bombay Sapphire Gin from England, Dewars Whisky from Scotland and New Zealand vodka and gin producer 42 Below.
-The private Bacardi companies do not disclose financial results.
-There is also a large office in Miami, Florida. |

 Photograph by the author Keith A. Forbes